andrewcooke/pytyp/pytyp.rst

 #.
 What core functions are needed in a library that extends Python's types?
    Instead of saying exactly how to do something, types gives us a way to describe what the results should look like.
-So how could we extend types so that it is easy to use them to write a library that can convert JSON data to a given set of Python classes?
+So, for example, how could we extend types so that it is easy to use them to write a library that can convert JSON data to a given set of Python classes?

 Roadmap
 ~~~~~~~